rorist/android-reverse/presentation.md

 ## Example 2

 * Decompile to smali
-* Print the key somewhere, using this debug code (where TEST is replaced with the key)
+* Print the key somewhere, using this debug code

 ```
 const/4 v0, 0x0
 const-string v1, "TEST"
-invoke-static {v0, v1}, Landroid/util/Log;->e(Ljava/lang/String;Ljava/lang/String;)I
+invoke-static {v0, v1}, Landroid/util/Log;
+    ->e(Ljava/lang/String;Ljava/lang/String;)I
 ```

+* Repackage and test

 # What to exploit ?
 ## Use tcpdump

-* Start the emulator from the command line, saving all of its traffic in a pcap file
+* Start the emulator from the CLI, saving all of its traffic in a pcap file

 ```
 android -avd MyEmulator -tcpdump /tmp/android.cap